 Unfortunately, the myth that a brand should focus on its head terms only still prevails among many SEOs.
 All the while longer phrases offer an incredible opportunity to expand their search visibility much quicker.

 - Long-tail keywords attract a more engaged audience.
 These queries focus on highly-specific information.
 As a result, there is less chance of attracting a random visitor or someone who is unsure of what they're seeking.
 To use our earbuds store example again, anyone searching for best wireless earbuds for running is, from what we can assume about the buyer, quite deep into the buying journey.
 We cannot be as certain however about a person typing earbuds into the search box.

-Long-Tail Keyword Research: The Process and Tools to Use
+How to Find Long-Tail Keywords: The Process and Tools to Use

 So, how do we begin to determine the best terms for our strategy?
 Marketers and SEOs can find longer search phrases in two ways: